With 14 R&D facilities in the U.S. today, Honda has more than any international automaker.

 Behind the Scenes of HondaJet

 The $4.5 million HondaJet is Honda's first-ever commercial aircraft and lives up to the company's reputation for dynamic performance together with superior efficiency.
 The FAA-conforming HondaJet, now in the certification Phase, already has exceeded the company's top speed goal of 420 knots (483 mph) and has achieved a maximum altitude of 43,000 ft. in flight testing.

 RESEARCHED & DEVELOPED IN AMERICA

-- One-third of all Honda and Acura model-year 2012 passenger car models and three-quarters of all light truck models sold in America were researched, designed, and developed in America.
+- One-third of all Honda and Acura model-year 2014 vehicles, including three-quarters of all light truck models, sold in America were researched, designed, and developed in America.

 - Honda invests 5 percent of its global revenues in R&D operations annually.